Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Indicator Light On

-When the battery is undercharged, the engine cranks slowly or doesn't crank at all.
+When the battery is undercharged, you may have difficulty starting the vehicle, the engine cranks slowly or doesn't crank at all.
+Also, the engine may stall if the alternator can't produce enough power to run the ignition system.
 Go over the next section on "General Charging System Checks," and, if necessary, check the section "IV.
 Troubleshooting for Unusual Charging System Voltage Drops." further down in this article.

 Battery Overheating and Using Too Much Water